Environmental Scan of Funders

 - strategic partners

-We can create a list of funding options for you linked to ongoing programming, special exhibits or events, or capital improvements.
+We can create a list of funding options linked to ongoing programming, special exhibits or events, or capital improvements for you.
 Once this list is created, we can link this report to your existing strategic plan or action plan.

 Demographic Shifts in Consumer Behaviour